vertikon/mcp-fulfillment-ops/CRUSH.md

-# CRUSH - MCP-HULK Development Guide
+# CRUSH - mcp-fulfillment-ops Development Guide

-This document contains essential information for agents working with the MCP-HULK codebase.
+This document contains essential information for agents working with the mcp-fulfillment-ops codebase.

 ## Project Overview

-MCP-HULK is a comprehensive Model Context Protocol (MCP) template and generation engine.
+mcp-fulfillment-ops is a comprehensive Model Context Protocol (MCP) template and generation engine.
 It's a Go-based system that follows Clean Architecture principles with 14 main blocks covering everything from core execution engines to AI integration and monitoring.

 ## Development Commands